Schwarz reflections and the Tricorn: Introduction

 The Schwarz reflection map $F_a$ is unicritical; indeed, the circle reflection map $\sigma_a$ is univalent, while the cardioid reflection map $\sigma$ has a unique critical point at the origin.
 Note that the droplet $T_a$ has two singular point on its boundary.
-Removing these two singular point from $T_a$, we obtain the \emph{fundamental tile}.
-Recall that the \emph{non-escaping set} of $F_a$ (denoted by $K_a$) consists of all points that do not escape to the fundamental tile under iterates of $F_a$, while the \emph{tiling set} of $F_a$ (denoted by $T_a^\infty$) is the set of points that eventually escape to the fundamental tile.
+Removing these two singular point from $T_a$, we obtain the \emph{desingularized droplet} $T_a^0$ (which is also called the \emph{fundamental tile}).
+The \emph{non-escaping set} of $F_a$ (denoted by $K_a$) consists of all points that do not escape to the fundamental tile $T_a^0$ under iterates of $F_a$, while the \emph{tiling set} of $F_a$ (denoted by $T_a^\infty$) is the set of points that eventually escape to $T_a^0$.
 The connected components of $\Int{K_a}$ are called \emph{Fatou components}.
 The boundary of the tiling set is called the \emph{limit set}, and is denoted by $\Gamma_a$.
+It is instructive to think of the tiling set, the non-escaping set, and the limit set of $F_a$ as the analogues of the basin of infinity, the filled Julia set, and the Julia set (respectively) of a polynomial.

-As in the case of quadratic polynomials, the non-escaping set of $F_a$ is {\it connected} if and only if it contains the unique critical point of $F_a$; i.e. the critical point does not escape to the fundamental tile.
-On the other hand, if the critical point escapes to the fundamental tile, the corresponding non-escaping set is totally disconnected.
-This leads to the notion of the {\it connectedness locus} $\cC(\mathcal{S})$ as the set of parameters with connected non-escaping sets.
+As in the case of quadratic polynomials, the non-escaping set of $F_a$ is {\it connected} if and only if it contains the unique critical point of $F_a$; i.e., the critical point does not escape to the fundamental tile.
+If the critical point of $F_a$ does not escape to the fundamental tile $T_a^0$, then the conformal map $\psi_a$ from $T_a^0$ onto $\Pi$ extends to a biholomorphism between the tiling set $T_a^\infty$ and the unit disk $\D$.
+Moreover, the extended map $\psi_a$ conjugates $F_a$ to the reflection map $\rho$.
+On the other hand, if the critical point escapes to the fundamental tile, the corresponding non-escaping set is totally disconnected (see Figure~\ref{various_limit_sets}).

+This leads to the notion of the {\it connectedness locus} $\cC(\mathcal{S})$ as the set of parameters with connected non-escaping sets (see Figure~\ref{conn_locus_tessellation}).
 Equivalently, $\cC(\mathcal{S})$ is exactly the set of parameters for which the tiling set is unramified.

-The study of the basic dynamical properties of the maps in $\mathcal{S}$ and a closer investigation of the geometrically finite maps (in that family) led us to a combinatorial condition which guarantees a mating description for the post-critically finite (PCF for short) maps in $\mathcal{S}$ (see \cite[Proposition~8.1]{LLMM1}).
-This was illustrated in \cite{LLMM1} by a mating description for two explicit PCF maps in $\mathcal{S}$.
+The geometrically finite maps (i.e., maps with attracting/parabolic cycles, and maps with non-escaping, strictly pre-periodic critical point) of $\mathcal{S}$ are of particular importance.
+They belong to the connectedness locus $\cC(\mathcal{S})$, and their topological and analytic properties are more tractable.
+For instance, if $F_a$ is geometrically finite, then the limit set $\Gamma_a$ of $F_a$ is locally connected, and the area of $\Gamma_a$ is zero.